 The farmlands and wetlands, estuaries and marine waters, prairies and forests of the Skagit Valley provide the wintertime habitat needs for hundreds of bird species, including trumpeter swans, snow geese, bald eagles and peregrine falcons, among countless others.
 Explore, observe and experience the variety and abundance of bird life that make the Skagit Valley a treasured birding destination; and savor many of the products which originate on family farms across this fertile valley.

-One of Washington’s most spectacular events is the return of the migrating birds to the Skagit Valley.
-The rich farmlands provide these birds with a natural feeding ground as they build up the energy required for the long return flight
+One of Washington’s most spectacular events is the arrival of migrating birds to the Skagit Valley.
+The rich farmlands provide these birds with feeding grounds as they build up the energy required for the long return flight in the spring.

 A wide variety of talks and classes for birders of any level are scheduled throughout the winter in Skagit Valley.
-Learn about swans with Martha Jordan, raptors with Bud Anderson or migratory birds with Libby Mills.
+Learn about swans with Martha Jordan, raptors with Sue Cottrell or migratory birds with Libby Mills.

 Enjoy the scenic view and eagles on Skagit River float trips, have a local guide show you the best spots to find your favorite birds or spend the afternoon getting tips from a professional bird photographer.